01MI/Convert_and_send_pdf_files_to_Goodnotes_email/README.md

 ## To do

-1. Support for other email providers.
+1. Add support for other email providers.
-2. Support for other types of archives, currently it only supports .zip.
+2. Implement support for more archive formats, only .zip files are currently supported.
-3. Support for nested archives.
+3. Add support for nested archives.